The Watch poster

 The inciting incident occurs at 13 minutes when Antonio, Evan's night security guard and friend, is brutally murdered at the Costco.
 The violent, mysterious death shatters Evan's sense of control and safety in his carefully managed world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Evan officially forms the neighborhood watch with three unlikely recruits: Bob, Franklin, and Jamarcus.
+This illustrates the protagonist's commitment to Evan officially forms the neighborhood watch with three unlikely recruits: Bob, Franklin, and Jamarcus.
 Despite their incompetence, he commits to working with them to find Antonio's killer., moving from reaction to action.

 The Collapse moment at 75 minutes (74% through) represents the emotional nadir.
 Here, The watch falls apart completely when they're blamed for neighborhood destruction.
 Evan hits rock bottom emotionally, confronting his inability to control anything - the aliens, his fertility, or his team.
-The group disbands., indicates the protagonist at their lowest point.
+The group disbands., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 Evan discovers the aliens' invasion plan and realizes only by reuniting the watch - trusting them despite their flaws - can they save the neighborhood.
 He chooses collaboration over control., demonstrating the transformation achieved throughout the journey.